sjbrown/1kfa/resolution_cards/character_move_sheet.md

 attrs = ['INT', 'DEX']
 flags = []
 levels = []
+component = 'combat'
+custom_number = 4
 ```

-    ✗: GM Move
+    ✗:
     ----
-    ✓: New complication.
-See below.
-Regain 2 exhausted cards of your choice | gray progress
+    ✓: GM answers one question below.
+Regain 1 random exhausted card
     ----
     ✔: Find a strategic safe spot / avoid attention.
-Regain 2 exhausted cards of your choice | green progress
+Regain 1 exhausted card of your choice
     ----
     ✔✔: Find a strategic safe spot / avoid attention.
-Regain 2 exhausted cards of your choice | 2x green progress
+Regain 2 exhausted cards of your choice [gray progress]

 **Details**: Spend an uninterrupted moment to catch your breath.
-You can't Take a Breather twice in a row.
-Flip Int to find a strategic safe spot.
-On failure: There's something wrong with the spot
+Answer:
+ * When using Int: What strategic safe spot did you find?
+ * When using Dex: How did you avoid or temporarily escape attention?

+Place a token on this card.
+After your next move, remove it and regain 1 random exhausted card.

+GM Questions:
+ * What new danger does this spot invite?
-Flip Dex to avoid attention.
-On failure: Foe moves to a spot where you're disadvantaged
+ * How did a foe move to a spot where you're disadvantaged?

-At the moment you're safe and exit the action (combat is over, pursuit ends), you can flip Str and Take a Breather as a Fast move.
+When a Combat Interlude or Pursuit Interlude ends, you may flip Str and Take a Breather as a Fast move.